stefanmoldoveanu23/Disk-Analyzer/README.md

 A signal handler function can only do asynchronous actions, because it halts the program even if it is inside an operation.
 If we want to interact with the rest of the program, we will need to use the [sig_atomic_t](https://www.alphacodingskills.com/c/notes/c-signal-sig-atomic-t.php) type.
 A variable of this type can safely be modified inside of a signal handler.

-### Using an individual mutex for each analysis job is a sweet idea, but it DOESN'T WORK because of the removal request!!!
-A different request may be told that the id exists, and before getting the chance to lock the mutex, the removal request removes the analysis with that id, and now to mutex lock gives an error.
-The only solution is to accept a structure-wide mutex.
-Fortunately, the only time-consuming requests are creating and removing an analysis, but these ones already needed to lock the entire structure; all the ather requests just need to read some information, so it's acceptable.

-## TASKS:
-- [x] Learn daemons;
-	- Intentionally [orphaned processes](https://stackoverflow.com/a/17955149).
-Only the parent process runs in the foreground, but the child processes will run in the background.
-- [x] Test using getcwd for caller working directory;
-	- The "da" command will run an executable from a different directory.
-If user doesn't provide full path, I will use getcwd in order to complete it.
-However, I needed to check if getcwd returned the current directory of the caller, or of the executable.
-- [x] Implement socket communication(with daemons):
-	- [x] Implement multiple client management;
-	- [x] Introduce threads to multiple client management;
-- [x] Test using dirent to parse through directory contents;
-- [x] Implement systemd service to execute program at startup and shutdown;
-	- Since the manager needs to run at all times, there needs to be a way to make it run automatically at system startup, and a way to ask it to close itself(and handle pending requests) at shutdown.
-At shutdown it will send the manager(and its children) the SIGTERM signal.
-- [x] Implement data structures for information management:
-	- [x] Implement header file;
-	- [x] Implement source file;
-- [ ] Implement client functionality;
-	- [x] Implement getopt for option handling;
-	- [x] Implement socket connection functionality;
-	- [ ] I just need to receive the result and print it;
-- [ ] Implement manager functionality:
-	- [x] Implement trie data structure for storing paths;
-	- [ ] Implement thread manager:
-		- [x] Implement treap data structure for storing analyses;
-		- [x] Implement request thread(mostly);
-		- [ ] Implement results thread(depending on implementation I might give up on this);
-		- [x] Handle startup;
-		- [ ] Handle shutdown(a bit);
-	- [ ] Implement fork manager:
-		- [ ] Implement analysis that handles interruption;
-		- [ ] Handle shutdown;
-- TBD